 I’ve only been home a week, but what I miss most (aside from the people and the walking) is starting my day in a Spanish bar, with a beautiful café con leche – the Spanish equivalent of a cappuccino.
 Bars are where life happens in Spain.
 Coffee and breakfast, beer, wine and food, lunch, dinner, late-night snacks, Wi-Fi, and a television stuck on the sports channel.
 Older men drink espresso and play dominoes.
 Younger people meet for wine and tapas.
 Hungry pilgrims descend along with their packs and walking sticks.”

-flowers still in bloom in November
+flowers in bloom in November!

 Spanish food along the Camino is simple, tasty, inexpensive, plentiful, and varies by region.
-Tortilla, the Spanish omelette made with potatoes, is served almost everywhere.
-There are hearty soups like caldo Callego – made with white beans and sausage; and a classic chickpea and chorizo stew; and of course, that most famous of Spanish dishes, paella.
+Tortilla Espanola, the Spanish omelette made with potatoes, is served almost everywhere.
+There are hearty soups like Caldo Gallego – made with white beans and sausage; and a classic chickpea and chorizo stew; and of course, that most famous of Spanish dishes, paella.
 Grilled pulpo (octopus) is a speciality of Galicia.
 Bocadillos abound (substantial sandwiches usually served on a half-baguette or large bread roll) stuffed with jamón y queso (ham and cheese) or calamari or chorizo.
 And pilgrim dinners served at night offer three simple courses including soup or salad, a main course with meat and vegetables (though more often, fries), dessert, and local wines, usually red.
 One night I had a heavenly glass of Godello, a sublime Spanish white.

-This classic dessert, the Tarta de Santiago, is a Galician speciality.
+This classic dessert, the Tarta de Santiago, is a Galician specialty.
 A thin, gluten-free almond cake that has been made since the Middle Ages, it is typically served dusted with icing sugar and marked with the Cross of Saint James (find templates online – I used this one).
 This beautiful, simple, intensely flavourful cake improves with age so make it a day or two ahead.

 Tarta de Santiago